sourceincite/tools/alpc-rpc-template/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Here is a step by step list to get a development env up and running

 * Install Visual Studio 2017 (v141)
 * Install Windows SDK 10.0.17134.0